epfl-ada/ada-2020-project-milestone-p3-p3_adenosine-deaminase/README.md

 1. [NASDAQ Healthcare](https://finance.yahoo.com/quote/^IXHC/history?p=^IXHC) and [NASDAQ Biotechnology](https://finance.yahoo.com/quote/^NBI/history?p=^NBI): these datasets records the historical data of NASDAQ indexes in these two covid-related sections.
 We will only use the 'close' data.
 2. [Covid-19 cases worldwide](https://data.europa.eu/euodp/en/data/dataset/covid-19-coronavirus-data/resource/260bbbde-2316-40eb-aec3-7cd7bfc2f590): this dataset records the newly confirmed covid-19 cases in each country.
 We will calculate the worldwide data based on this dataset.
-3. [Google Trends on the topic 'Vaccine’](https://trends.google.com/trends/explore?q=%2Fm%2F07__7&geo=US): this dataset indicates the normalized number of worldwide queries under the topic 'Vaccine’.
+3. [Google Trends on the topic 'Vaccine'](https://trends.google.com/trends/explore?q=%2Fm%2F07__7&geo=US): this dataset indicates the normalized number of worldwide queries under the topic 'Vaccine'.
 4. [Government response index](#data): this dataset developed by the University of Oxford includes 4 indices to reflect different aspects of the level of government actions in over 180 countries.
 We will only use the overall government response index of the US.

 **Note that these datasets are all recorded on daily basis.**